awsdocs/amazon-kendra-developer-guide/doc_source/API_WebCrawlerConfiguration.md

  ** CrawlDepth **   <a name="Kendra-Type-WebCrawlerConfiguration-CrawlDepth"></a>
 Specifies the number of levels in a website that you want to crawl\.
 The first level begins from the website seed or starting point URL\.
-For example, if a website has 3 levels – index level \(i\.e\. seed in this example\), sections level, and subsections level – and you are only interested in crawling information up to the sections level \(i\.e\. levels 0\-1\), you can set your depth to 1\.
+For example, if a website has three levels—index level \(the seed in this example\), sections level, and subsections level—and you are only interested in crawling information up to the sections level \(levels 0\-1\), you can set your depth to 1\.
 The default crawl depth is set to 2\.
 Type: Integer
 Valid Range: Minimum value of 0\.
 Maximum value of 10\.
 Required: No

  ** MaxContentSizePerPageInMegaBytes **   <a name="Kendra-Type-WebCrawlerConfiguration-MaxContentSizePerPageInMegaBytes"></a>
-The maximum size \(in MB\) of a webpage or attachment to crawl\.
+The maximum size \(in MB\) of a web page or attachment to crawl\.
 Files larger than this size \(in MB\) are skipped/not crawled\.
-The default maximum size of a webpage or attachment is set to 50 MB\.
+The default maximum size of a web page or attachment is set to 50 MB\.
 Type: Float
 Valid Range: Minimum value of 1\.0e\-06\.
 Maximum value of 50\.
 Required: No

  ** MaxLinksPerPage **   <a name="Kendra-Type-WebCrawlerConfiguration-MaxLinksPerPage"></a>
-The maximum number of URLs on a webpage to include when crawling a website\.
-This number is per webpage\.
+The maximum number of URLs on a web page to include when crawling a website\.
+This number is per web page\.
-As a website’s webpages are crawled, any URLs the webpages link to are also crawled\.
-URLs on a webpage are crawled in order of appearance\.
+As a website’s web pages are crawled, any URLs the web pages link to are also crawled\.
+URLs on a web page are crawled in order of appearance\.
 The default maximum links per page is 100\.
 Type: Integer
 Valid Range: Minimum value of 1\.
 Maximum value of 1000\.